-The findings of these additional studies, conducted by IIT Delhi, National Botanical Research Institute and the Indian Institute of Soil and Water Conservation Research Centre, Ooty (formerly called Centre for Soil and Water Conservation Research Training Institute) were submitted to TNPCB and the Scientific Experts Committee (SEC) in February 2011.
+The findings of these additional studies, conducted by IIT Delhi, National Botanical Research Institute and the Indian Institute of Soil and Water Conservation Research Centre, Ooty (formerly called Central Soil and Water Conservation Research & Training Institute) were submitted to TNPCB and the Scientific Experts Committee (SEC) in February 2011.

 HUL signed a settlement on humanitarian grounds with former workers on March 4, 2016.
 The Hon’ble High Court of Madras took the settlement agreement on record.
 As part of the agreement, HUL, with an objective to ensure long term wellbeing of its former workers, has provided ex gratia payments to 591 workers/association members and their families to be used towards livelihood enhancement projects & skill enhancement programs.

 The text below clarifies the steps we have taken to reach this stage.